 Malcolm Williamson (1931-2003) : Represented Artist

 Malcolm Williamson was born in Sydney in 1931.
-At the age of eleven he entered the Sydney Conservatorium to study the piano and French horn, and also composition under Sir Eugene Goossens.
-He graduated in 1944 with a Bachelor of Music degree.
+He began piano studies with Alexander Sverjensky at the Sydney Conservatorium in 1943 while he was a boarder at Barker College, and after leaving school in 1947 studied composition at the Conservatorium with Alex Burnard and, later, Eugene Goossens.
+He left the Conservatorium in late 1949 without graduating.
 Upon moving to London in 1950 he discovered the serial music of the second Viennese school and that of composers such as Messiaen and Boulez.
 He continued his compositional training in 1953, studying under Elisabeth Lutyens and, later, Erwin Stein.

 During this period Williamson was supporting his art by employment in an assortment of jobs: he worked as a proofreader for a publishing house, as an organist and choirmaster in a parish church, and as a pianist in a nightclub.
 His exposure to these different types of music was reflected in his own compositions of the time, as were the influences of Stravinsky, Messiaen, and the music of the late nineteenth-century German and Italian operatic composers.
 Williamson converted to the Roman Catholic faith around this time and this was an important influence on his music.